-GCTD now operates a facility that can support both recent growth and also future growth.
+GCTD now operates a facility that can support both recent growth and future growth.
 The commitment GCTD made in taking on long-term debt for addressing the future transit needs with the larger facility continues importance on State and Federal transit funding.

 LTF, GCTD's most important funding source, appears to be not growing but has stabilized as the economy continues to grow.
-With the commitment the District made to future public transit needs by developing a new larger operating base, GCTD may be more vulnerable to another significant economic downturn similar to what the country experienced in 2008.
+Although the District made a commitment to future public transit needs by developing a new larger operating base, GCTD may be vulnerable to another significant economic downturn similar to what the country experienced in 2008.
 Meanwhile, Ventura County remains the most populated county in California without a dedicated transportation tax.
 This not only limits GCTD's ability to grow and provide more robust transit service to the community but also has resulted in limiting GCTD's ability to compete for State and Federal grant funds.
 Ventura County voters failed in November 2016 to approve a one-half cent sales tax to fund needed road and transportation improvements; however, Measure AA received over 64% approval in the four cities GCTD serves.
 Other high-population counties in California have recognized the need for local funding to support the provision of transit services.
-GCTD will continue to have future public transit needs constrained until this issue is successfully addressed
+GCTD will continue to have future public transit needs constrained until this issue is successfully addressed.

 From a labor perspective, GCTD this year continues under the current agreement which runs through June 30, 2023.
 Service Employees International Union #721 (SEIU) represents approximately 80% of GCTD's employees.
-The three MOU's with SEIU run through June 30, 2021.
+The three Memoranda of Understanding (MOUs) with SEIU run through June 30, 2021.
+Labor negotiations started in January of 2020 with SEIU.

 Since 1995 GCTD has used CNG to fuel its entire bus and paratransit fleet and most of its service vehicles.
 GCTD owns and operates a natural gas compression station, as it will in its new facility.
-GCTD continued to realize benefit from its contract with GHI Energy that provides GCTD renewable natural gas at a discount from the published commodity price and revenue from GCTD's sale of LCFS credits (State of California) and RIN credits (U.S. EPA) generated from its use of CNG as a fuel.
+GCTD continued to realize benefits from its contract with GHI Energy that provides GCTD renewable natural gas at a discount from the published commodity price and revenue from GCTD's sale of LCFS credits (State of California) and RIN credits (U.S. Environmental Protection Agency (EPA)) generated from its use of CNG as a fuel.

-GCTD has ordered an additional five (5) CNG buses for delivery next year and is currently in the first phase of refurbishing and repowering fourteen (14) New Flyer CNG buses.
+GCTD has ordered an additional eight (8) CNG buses for delivery next fiscal year.
 GCTD will be running its CNG bus fleet for many years.
 It is apparent from California legislative activity as well as Federal grants programs, however that the industry is swiftly heading toward a future with zero emission buses.
 GCTD's Board of Directors is looking toward the future and recently made the commitment to move the agency toward zero emission buses for future fleet purchases.

 Throughout its history, GCTD (and its predecessor agencies Gold Coast Transit and South Coast Area Transit) has been constrained from growth by the limitations of its revenue.
-Increased revenue, from the additional LTF funds available to GCTD when it became a District in 2014 allowed the District to proceed with debt funding to complete and move into a new facility to prepare for future growth.
+Increased revenue, from the additional LTF funds available to GCTD when it became a District in 2014, allowed the District to proceed with debt funding to complete and move into a new facility to prepare for future growth.
 GCTD will seek new or additional revenue sources to increase the level of service to the people of Western Ventura County.